Malmactor/malrio/docs/status.md

     3. Mushroom: It simulates the goal flag in Super Mario Bros.

-2. Control and collision: Since physical engine in Minecraft is limited and rigid, we create our own physical enginee for movement of player as well as collision reaction.
+2. Control and collision: Since physics engine in Minecraft is limited and rigid, we create our own physics enginee for movement of player as well as collision reaction.

     1. States of actor: We use a 3 by 3 matrix to represent the state of the actor:
     $$\begin{bmatrix}